HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 - **How about meeting notes?** I find doing this in Obsidian is actually often not that useful.
 Meeting notes very non-evergreen, and 'dilute' your vault quite a lot, staying only relevant for a few weeks usually.
 Furthermore, they're often together with others in, for example, a Google Docs.
 Since Obsidian is really single-user, sharing markdown files around is just...
 Annoying?
 If anything, I sometimes put some action items in my project notes, depending to the degree of communication and infrastructure of the project.
 - **What do you think about \<latest plugin X\>?** I've stopped following the latest plugins as I do not currently have any real pain points in my Obsidian setup.
 Well, there is one: I don't have enough time to build and maintain my notes because academic life is so hectic.
 But I'm afraid no plugin is going to fix that.
 - **How about things that are not work?** Oh boy, I could write a whole another blog post about this.
 I also have a very nice setup, quite similar in spirit to this one.
 But unfortunately, the main issue is the one described above.
 - **Not even LLM plugins???
 I thought you worked on AI?** Look, I don't use them.
 I might integrate one when it can understand the hierarchical structure of my notes via some RAG system, but right now it's just not good enough.
 And seriously, **do not use LLMs to write your notes**.
-The whole point of taking notes (and learning!) is to write them in your own words and understanding, and to go back and view what **you** understood about it, not an LLM.
+The whole point of taking notes (and learning!) is to write them in your own words and understanding, and to go back and view [what **you** understood about it](https://stephango.com/understand).
 (I am not an LLM hater, I use them all the time for QA, coding and assisted writing, just never in Obsidian.)
 - **What is your folder structure?** I only use tags to indicate note types.
 I do not use any folder structure, all notes are in the top-level directory.
 Folders are strictly hierarchical, and create walls between ideas.
 Furthermore, it is not worth the effort when you are already using links to structure your vault.
+- **Do you have index notes / maps of content?** Nope, not worth the maintenance time imo.
+Going through backlinks on topic notes is usually sufficient for retrieval.
+- **Should I create a separate note for concept or topic X?
+Or put it as part of note Y?**
+Look, I don't have any real guidelines here, not even for myself.
+It's just gut instinct at this point.
+If I think a note gets too bloated, I sometimes split it up.
+But I also don't want all kinds of mini notes about the most niche concepts.
+Most importantly, **don't overthink this**.
+Merging and splitting notes in a structured vault is pretty fast, you just go through the backlinks and update some links.
+It's much more important to write notes than to have the perfect structure.
+- **Do you have a 'note maintenance' / evergreen note strategy?**
+Yes, but it's extremely simple: If I am writing new notes and linking, and then finding a mistake or outdated views in a related note, I update it.
+But I don't go out of my way to do this.
+- **How do you manage your attachments?** I don't, I just put them all in the `files` folder.
+All my attachments are images I paste into notes.
+I'm too scared to look into the `files` folder, truth be told.
+- **Do you clip sources or save pdfs?** Nope, too much overhead.
 - **Oh not another AI dude giving advice about _all of science_.**
 Obviously, I have no idea if these ideas transfer to other fields.
 But I would guess so!